 - consideration and courtesy.

 Keeping a safe separation distance between you and the vehicle in front will give you time to stop safely if you need to.
-The weight of a large goods vehicle (LGV) usually means that it takes longer to stop than a car would in the same conditions.
+The weight of a heavy goods vehicle (HGV) usually means that it takes longer to stop than a car would in the same conditions.
 See Cooperating with other road users for more information on separation distances.

 As you gain more driving experience, your ability to drive safely and responsibly should improve.
 Remember to keep checking what’s covered in the DVSA’s driving standards to see how you’re improving and where you may need more practice or instruction.